Siphon880gh/devbrain/Enterprise - LINUX, Server Administration, Scripting, IT Networking, IT Remote Help Desk/Scripting (Linux, Mac, Chrome)/Mac Scripting/Automating Terminal Tabs on macOS with LaunchAgents, AppleScript, and Startup Scripts.md

 ![[Pasted image 20260526192540.png]]

 ![[Pasted image 20260526192546.png]]

+Note after accepting these permissions as they're rolling in, the terminal might not open.
+Restart the computer again to see the terminal appear.

+### Do I need to accept permissions each time the system starts up?

+Usually this approval is only **needed once**.
+After that, future logins should run the automation without prompting again.

+macOS may ask again if:
+- The script is moved or renamed
+- The command is launched by a different app
+- macOS resets privacy permissions
+- Terminal is replaced with iTerm2
+- A macOS update changes security approvals

+In most stable setups:
+- one-time approval is enough

 ---
 ## Where to go from here - Example Use Case - Replacing the Test Echo Commands